slouchart/pyforth/README.md

 Backlog

+* implement ['] and "compile," for the sake of completion, can't grasp how it works, though
 * upload project on github
 * refactoring: reduce the number of primitives, aim to define compiling words as DEFINED_XT
-  candidates: BEGIN, IF, ELSE, THEN, AGAIN, WHILE, REPEAT, UNTIL, DO, LOOP
+  candidates: BEGIN, IF, ELSE, THEN, AGAIN, WHILE, REPEAT, UNTIL, DO, LOOP, [COMPILE]
 * implement fixed points functions FEXP, FLN, FLOG, FSINCOS, FATAN2 using CORDIC techniques
 * test memory management (arrays & strings)